lee-lindley/plsql_utilities/app_csv_pkg/README.md

 string literals.
 Generate a script that

 1. Creates a Private Temporary Table from the CLOB (input as contactenated string literals).
-2. Inserts or Merges records from the PTT into the Table
+2. Inserts or Merges records from the PTT into the target Table

 ```sql
 SELECT APP_CSV_PKG.gen_deploy_merge(